VeryGoodOpenSource/dart_frog/docs/docs/basics/routes.md

 ## Dynamic Routes 🌓

 Dart Frog supports dynamic routes.
-For example, if you create a file called `routes/posts/[id].dart`, then it will be accessible at `/posts/1`, `/posts/2`, etc.
+For example, if you create a file called `routes/posts/[id].dart`, then it will be accessible at `/posts/1`, `/posts/2`, and so on.

 Routing parameters are forwarded to the `onRequest` method as seen below.